-- The program will prepare competent entry level cytotechnologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+- Be proficient in entry-level competencies of the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains

-- The program will assure graduates have adequate knowledge to evaluate gynecologic material with sufficient competence to meet the entry-level responsibility of issuing the final report for negative gynecologic specimens; and to evaluate non-gynecologic material with sufficient competence to render a preliminary diagnosis to present to the pathologist.
+- Have adequate knowledge to evaluate gynecological material with sufficient competence to meet the entry-level responsibility of issuing the final report for negative gynecological specimens, and evaluate nongynecological and fine needle aspiration material with sufficient competence to render a preliminary diagnosis to present to the pathologist

-- The program will provide students with appropriate knowledge and background experience to qualify for national certification examination.
+- Have appropriate knowledge and background experience to qualify for the national certification examination

-- Principles of good personal relationships with peers, staff, faculty and the public
+- Be able to demonstrate knowledge of their ethical roles and responsibilities by practicing honesty and integrity in professional duties as well as principles of good personal relationships with peers, staff, faculty and the public

 The Cytotechnology Program is accredited by the Commission on Accreditation of Allied Health Education Programs.

 See accreditation information for Mayo Clinic College of Medicine.

 There are two ways to enter the Cytotechnology Program: